Office environment guide 45 min - Instant certificate

 Office Asbestos Awareness questions.

-Common questions from office teams and administrators.
+Common questions from office managers, facilities teams and administrators.

 Do office workers really need Asbestos Awareness Training?

-How long does the training take?
+How long does the Asbestos Awareness Course take?

 Is a certificate provided?